gaultierq/gaultier.dev/source/2024-12-31-partial_index.html.markdown

 Running the query in production confirmed our issue was fixed.
 Using the measure we implemented in the first section was a good confirmation your partial index helped.

-Partial indexes can be delicate; if the filter condition changes, the query planner might not be able to utilize them effectively.
+Partial indexes are fragile: if the filter condition changes, the query planner will not be able to utilize them effectively.
 Consequently, this could lead to the same issue resurfacing in the future.
 I want to ensure that future developers, using this query will consistently hit the index.
 I added a spec checking if the query planner keeps using the partial index in the future.
 Adding a postgres view may be another step torward the coupling of the index with the query.

 ```ruby